If you are reading this article you are probably planning a trip to New Zealand, how lucky are you!

-We are going to take a look at all the top New Zealand sim cards for travelers, how much they cost, where to buy them, how to activate them, and more.
-By the end, you will know which one of these New Zealand sim cards is the best prepaid sim card in New Zealand for you.
+Below we will look at the top New Zealand sim cards for travelers, how much they cost, where to buy them, how to activate them, and more.
+Just scroll down to find the best sim card for you…

 Spark is one of the largest local mobile phone providers in New Zealand and therefore, with a Spark NZ sim card, you will have reliable coverage and fast data speeds all around New Zealand.

 Spark has four New Zealand travel sim cards for you to choose from and they are quite affordable.
-Each of their plans also lasts for 3 months so you can slowly burn through the data, calls, and mins at your own pace while traveling around.
+Each of their plans also lasts 3 months so you can slowly burn through the data, calls, and minutes at your own pace while traveling around.

 Spark’s most affordable local sim costs $29 NZ and it comes with 2 GB, 200 NZ call mins and texts, plus 100 international call mins and texts.